posted on Feb, 16 2013 @ 04:08 PM

-reply to post by hesse
+reply to post by Phage

-Here's why I'm relating this back to chem trails: chem trails are a phenomenon that occurs in the sky,Here's where you go wrong.
-What you are calling "chemtrails" are contrails.
-Ice crystals which have condensed and frozen.
+Here's why I'm relating this back to chem trails: chem trails are a phenomenon that occurs in the sky, and there has been much speculation as to

 Most of what I have read and watched about chem trails talks about high aluminum and barium content in the trails, hence the reason I mentioned

-What we do know for certain is the skies are being sprayed with something.No.
-We do not.
+but that is our only option, since we are not being told anything.
+What we do know for certain is the skies are being sprayed with something.